Manitoba CAEC Test

 The test is offered in English and French, depending on location.

-Where to Take the CAEC in Manitoba
+Where to take the Manitoba CAEC test

 CAEC testing is available monthly at several locations across the province, including: